 Sometimes, when decisions are too big for our children, the most loving thing we can do is to take that decision out of their hands.

 Think of it like this.
 Let’s say your child has ice cream every night for dessert, but you want them to choose an apple instead.
 You’ve talked with them about all the reasons they should choose an apple over ice cream.
-Then, dessert time comes around and you put the ice cream on the table, hoping they’ll say ‘nup’ to the ice cream, and choose the apple.
-Of course, they choose the apple.
+Then, dessert time comes around and you put the ice cream on the table, hoping they’ll say ‘nup’ to the ice-cream, and choose the apple.
+Of course, they choose the ice-cream.

 We are asking them to do something really tough – to go to school – but as long as there is an option for them to avoid school, they will understandably be driven to choose this option.
 This has nothing at all to do with bad behaviour, and everything to do with a brain that has associated school with a lack of safety and will put up a ferocious fight (or flight) to avoid it.